LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 The eight selected will work with Aristocrazy, Boboli, Camper, El Corte Inglés, El Ganso, Tendam, Mango and Mayoral.

 "The purpose of Atelier by ISEM is that the fashion world continues to grow with the dynamism that defines it.
 The magic that Atelier achieved in its first edition was to create an environment in which all those involved: advocates, startups and counselors have managed to grow.
-In fact, four of the six projects obtained continuity agreements.
-At the University of Navarra, we are proud to be able to offer this reliable relationship environment," said Carmen Azpurgua, deputy director of ISEM Fashion Business School.
+In fact, four of the six projects achieved continuity agreements.
+From the University of Navarra, we are proud to be able to offer this reliable relationship environment," said Carmen Azpurgua, deputy director of ISEM Fashion Business School.

 It's a very well thought-out ecosystem," says Gonzalo Haffner, VP Business Development at Nextail, a participant in the first edition of Atelier.
 It's a win-win situation and for startups it's a unique opportunity to get training, networking and visibility in a safe environment.